josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🚨_proxy_based_special_category_inference.md

 ---

-## How proxies are used to infer sensitive attributes
+## 🔍 How Proxies Are Used to Infer Sensitive Attributes

 Systems frequently infer sensitive attributes using proxies such as: